-At its committee meeting on February 25, 2016, the Remuneration and Nomination Committee resolved to grant each of the Company's Non-Executive Directors US\$50,000 in DUs pursuant to the Deferred Unit Plan (detailed at Section C (Incentive Plan Awards Summary), subject to Shareholders approving an increase to the Fee Cap at this Meeting.
-There are seven (7) Non-Executive Directors, and therefore the value of the grant for 2016 totals US\$350,000.
-This represents the deferred component of the Company's remuneration of its Non-Executive Directors for 2016.
+At its committee meeting on February 21, 2016, the Remuneration and Nomination Committee resolved to grant each of the Company's Non-Executive Directors US\$50,000 in DUs pursuant to the Deferred Unit Plan (detailed at Section C (Incentive Plan Awards Summary).
+There are six (6) Non-Executive Directors, and therefore the value of the grant for 2017 totals US\$300,000.
+This represents the deferred component of the Company's remuneration of its Non-Executive Directors for 2017.